ytliu74/obsidian-pseudocode/README.md

 ### Preamble style customization

 You can use a `.sty` file (actually the suffix does not matter) to customize with some macros.
 The plugin will locate the file according to the setting.
 The default path is `preamble.sty`.
-Currently supported macros can be found at [this link](https://katex.org/docs/supported.html#macros).
-More macros will be supported in the future.
+Currently supported macros can be found at [this link](https://katex.org/docs/supported.html#macros) and below(might not be fully supported):

+1. `\DeclarePairedDelimiter`
+2. `\DeclareMathOperator*`
+3. `\DeclareMathOperator`

 Please reload the plugin after you change the preamble file.